 Monday - Friday from 8:15 a.m. to 2:15 p.m.

 Bits and Bites

 Snack- and lunch-time provides a social setting for children to develop abilities to share stories and mindfully eat their food.
 Throughout the year, children will sprout, plant, tend, harvest, and cook foods to share together as a snack.
 Students are expected to bring their own lunch and two snacks to eat during the day.

 Bus service is available for children ages 5 and older from the Willsboro, Westport, and Elizabethtown School Districts.
-In addition, a carpool group currently brings children from Keene Valley.

 To introduce a child to foreign languages at a young age is to open their world to vital concepts: new cultures, customs and an entirely new vocabulary and way of pronunciation.
 The languages taught at Lakeside are introduced through games, songs, and rhymes; students learn greetings, words relevant to their surroundings at school and on the farm, and simple grammatical concepts.

 Each child is encouraged to explore their individual interest in the language.
 Creativity and problem-solving skills are fostered through group participation as well as self-guided activities.
 Through exposure to a new language, students better understand global connections, which allows for an appreciation of cultural diversity around the world and in their community.